 QR Code Ordering & Payments have grown in popularity, but do your customers actually want it?

-QR codes rose importance in the fight against COVID-19, but with the virus in the past for the most part, should restaurants still be using them?
+QR codes gained importance in the fight against COVID-19, but with the virus in the past for the most part, should restaurants still be using them?
 And more importantly, do restaurant customers want them?

 In this post, we’ll take a look at recent studies, data, reports as well as customer reviews, owner testimonials and social media buzz.